Mass media in Bhutan: Radio and television

-The Bhutan Broadcasting Service was established in 1973 as a radio service, broadcasting in short wave nationally, and on the FM band in Thimphu.
-The service started television broadcasts in 1998, making Bhutan the last country in the world to introduce television.
-As part of the King's modernization program, cable television was introduced shortly after.
-By 2002, however, the crime rate had increased appreciably, and the introduction of cable television is alleged to be responsible for the spurt in crime.The Bhutan Broadcasting Service (BBS) has been expanded and will be available Bhutan and will also be available in the region.
-The signal can be received in almost 40 other countries from Turkey to Indonesia.
-The Bhutan Broadcasting Service has now assumed the role of a true national broadcaster said by the minister of information and communications.
-In 2008 the adoption of the constitution by Lyonpo Leki Dorji meant that the BBS would now be taking on a more pivotal in educating the public.
+The Bhutan Broadcasting Service was established in 1973 as a radio service, broadcasting all over the country in short wave and on the FM band in Thimphu.
+Before the introduction of local television, there was spillover from services in India and Bangladesh, blocked by the mountainous terrain of the southern lowlands.
+Satellite dishes were banned in 1989, also ordering the removal of dishes that were already installed.
+Such a ban was necessary because foreign programming would undermine "Bhutan's rich cultural heritage", until Bhutan would have its own service.
+The service started television broadcasts in 1998, in a pilot phase for Thimphu residents to watch the 1998 FIFA World Cup, and a regular local service from BBS in 1999, making Bhutan the last country in the world to introduce a local television service.
+As part of the King's modernization program, cable television was introduced shortly after, in December.
+By 2002, however, the crime rate had increased appreciably, and the introduction of cable television is alleged to be responsible for the spurt in crime.
+The Bhutan Broadcasting Service (BBS) has been expanded and will be available in Bhutan and will also be available in the region.
+The signal can be received in almost forty other countries, including Turkey to Indonesia.
+The Bhutan Broadcasting Service has now assumed the role of a true national broadcaster said the minister of information and communications.
+In 2008 the adoption of the constitution by Lyonpo Leki Dorji meant that the BBS would now be taking on a more pivotal role in educating the public.
 When they took the role to educate the public this meant they had to improve the quality of news and programs because it became imperative.
 Sudhir Vyas, ambassador of Bhutan, thinks India is privileged to be associated with the development of media in Bhutan.
-The launch was a true testimony and the support the government had for the media.
 This symbolized the role that the government played in the development of Bhutan.
 The Bhutan Broadcasting Service has also been said to be the cheapest and easiest way to educate people.
+Privately owned FM radio stations include Kuzoo FM and Radio Valley FM.

+There are three television channels in Bhutan, all of which owned by BBS: BBS 1, BBS 2 and BBS 3.
+In 2011, ahead of the launch of BBS 2, BICMA received six bids for private television channels.